-Early in 2017 Blumhouse Productions released The Belko Experiment, an action-horror hybrid that attempted to satirize the American corporate workplace as a kill-or-be-killed environment.
-Sadly, while not a terrible film, The Belko Experiment was a mixed bag, missing more often than hitting its dark satirical tone.
-Directed by Joe Lynch, Mayhem (2017) did not enjoy the same extent of theatrical release of The Belko Experiment, which is unfortunate as it offers audiences a far more fun skewering of corporate America.
+Early in 2017 Blumhouse Productions released The Belko Experiment, an action-horror hybrid satirizing the American corporate workplace as a kill-or-be-killed environment.
+Sadly, while not a terrible film, The Belko Experiment was a mixed bag.
+Arguably, it missed more often than nailed its dark satirical tone.
+Directed by Joe Lynch, Mayhem didn’t enjoy the wide theatrical release of The Belko Experiment, which is unfortunate as it offers audiences a far more fun skewering of corporate America.

 With a tongue-in-cheek voice-over narration and bloody opening montage, we are in short order introduced to ID-7, or the ‘Red Eye’ virus, which reduces moral inhibitions and prompts infected individuals to act on their worst impulses.
 The film’s protagonist, Derek, works for Towers and Smythe Consulting, the law firm that successfully defended the first case of murder committed by an individual while infected by ID-7.
 Played by Steven Yeun (Glenn from The Walking Dead), Derek explains how he traded in idealism for corporate cynicism fuelling a rapid career ascension.
 His climb up the corporate ladder though is cut abruptly short by a backstabbing co-worker but before Derek can be escorted off the premises the building is put on lockdown when an outbreak of ID-7 is discovered.
 Trapped in an office building with infected, angry white-collar co-workers and eight hours before the virus is counteracted, Derek realizes he can’t be held accountable for anything he does – after all, Towers and Smythe was the firm that litigated the ID-7 loophole.
 Derek and Melanie (Samara Weaving from The Babysitter), a disgruntled customer of Towers and Smythe, decide to fight and kill their way from the office tower’s basement to the top-floor to take revenge on the firm’s CEO’s.